 So, how did it work out?
 I made delicious cold-brew coffee right at home.
 I tried it a couple of different ways: plain with ice, and with cream and a little brown sugar.
 The black coffee was incredible.
 Even though it was pretty light in color, it was not weak at all.
 It was rich and extremely flavourful.
 Because I was using my usual coffee, I could easily compare the hot and cold brews from the same beans.
 I was really happy to conclude that the cold brew version had a much deeper flavor and less bitterness than what I usually drink in the morning.
 With added cream and sugar, the coffee was dessert-like.

-Compared to other cold coffees, like an iced Americano you can get at Starbucks or your local coffee shop, cold brew has all of the flavor with none of the bitterness.
+Compared to other cold coffees, like an iced Americano you can get at Starbucks or your local coffee shop, cold brew has all of the flavors with none of the bitterness.
 Making cold brew coffee at home is really easy and doesn’t require too much in the way of special equipment.
 I’ll definitely be making this throughout the summer.

 Buying a French Press – Picking the Right One – If you don’t own a French Press, here is a guide to help you make a purchase.